December 13, 2017 4:00pm EST

 November 1, 2016 12:00pm EDT

 When it comes to searching for a job, you can’t rely on Google.
-Searching for a job in public health with an MPH involves knowing the job landscape and having a professional online presence.
+Searching for a job in public health with a Master in Public Health involves knowing the job landscape and having a professional online presence.
 This webinar will provide tips and tricks on job searching, developing your online presence, and tailoring your resume and cover letter for a job in public health.
 The presenter has a background in human resources and public health.